jeremyBanks/ez/crates/ezio/README.md

+# ez-ezio

+## Changes from Upstream

+- Trait implementations are wrapped with inherent methods, so the traits don't need to be imported and are no longer included in the prelude.
+- The `.write` method was renamed `.write_str` to disambiguate it in case both write traits are imported at once.
+- Most panicking methods have fallible `try_` alternatives added (though in most) cases we're just throwing an `eyre::Report` instead of anything more specific.
+- This is an exercise testing out the macros from the `ez` crate.

+---

 # ezio - a crate for easy IO

 ezio offers an easy to use IO API for reading and writing to files and stdio.